 Monitoring Your Campaigns

 Regularly monitoring your campaigns is essential to ensuring that your budget is being used effectively.
+Key metrics to watch include ACoS (Advertising Cost of Sales), CPC, and overall impressions.
+These metrics will help you understand the efficiency of your spend and the effectiveness of your ads.
+Use Amazon’s detailed campaign metrics to make informed decisions and continually refine your strategies.
 By monitoring your campaigns, you can identify which keywords and ads are performing well and which ones are not.
 This allows you to make informed decisions about where to allocate your budget.

 To effectively monitor your campaigns, you should regularly review your metrics, such as click-through rates, conversion rates, and cost per click.
 You can use Amazon’s advertising console to access this information.